Shane-Dias/Analog_Clock/README.md

+# Analog Clock

+## Description
-Analog Clock using HTML, CSS and Javascript
+A simple and responsive analog clock created using HTML, CSS, and JavaScript